digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

-# Why is appraisal and accessioning important in terms of born-digital materials?
+# __Question__: Why is appraisal and accessioning important in terms of born-digital materials?

+---

 **Downstream effects**
 Uninformed appraisal decisions can create unintended negative outcomes later in the stewardship lifecycle.